The Idiot's Lantern: Plot

-The Tenth Doctor and Rose land in North London in 1953.
+The Tenth Doctor and Rose land in Muswell Hill, North London in 1953.
 While looking around, they see that most houses have TV antennas, which Rose recalls should be rare at this time.
 Mr. Magpie, a local merchant, informs them that the TVs are on sale to celebrate the upcoming coronation of Elizabeth II.

 The Doctor and Rose witness someone being taken from their home with a sheet over their head, and driven away by the police.
 The Doctor and Rose question the Connollys, a local family consisting of the bullying Eddie, his timid wife Rita, and their teenage son, Tommy.
 They are introduced to Grandma Connolly, Rita's mother, whose entire face is missing.
 Before the Doctor can learn more, the police burst in and remove Grandma Connolly; the Doctor follows.

 At Magpie's shop, Rose discovers an entity hiding in a TV calling itself "the Wire", an alien that escaped execution by its people by turning itself into an electrical form.
 The Wire seeks to consume enough minds to recreate a body, intending to use the coronation broadcast to do so.
 Rose then falls victim to the Wire.

 Meanwhile, Tommy discovers that his father has been informing the police about the faceless people, including Grandma Connolly.
 When Rita finds out, she kicks Eddie out of the house, and tells Tommy to go with the Doctor and "do some good".

 Magpie's shop, on location in Cardiff.

 The Doctor locates a holding pen where the police are keeping the victims.
 He speaks to Detective Inspector Bishop, and the police bring in a faceless Rose.
 Angered at Rose's condition, the Doctor, Tommy, and Bishop confront Magpie at his store.
 The Wire reveals herself and tries to consume them, but upon seeing the Doctor's sonic screwdriver, she stops, retreats into a portable television set built by Magpie, and escapes, heading for the Alexandra Palace television station.

 The Doctor and Tommy use equipment from Magpie's shop and the TARDIS to create a device to capture the Wire.
 The Doctor pursues Magpie as he connects his portable device to the television station transmitter, allowing the Wire to start to consume minds while killing Magpie.
 The Doctor connects his device to the transmitter, and the Wire is captured on a Betamax cassette.
 The victims of the Wire are returned to normal.
 Rose persuades Tommy to reconcile with his father.